-We have an good understanding and give due regard to Part 4 of Keeping Children Safe in Education 2023 guidance and SSCB Allegations of abuse made against a person working with children where it is alleged that anyone working in our education setting providing education for children under 18 years of age, including supply teachers, volunteers and contractors has:
+We have an good understanding and give due regard to Part 4 of Keeping Children Safe in Education 2024 guidance and SSCB Allegations of abuse made against a person working with children where it is alleged that anyone working in our education setting providing education for children under 18 years of age, including supply teachers, volunteers and contractors has:

-•behaved in a way that has harmed a child or may have harmed a child and/or

-- possibly committed a criminal offence against or related to a child and/or - •behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; and/or - •behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+- •behaved in a way that has harmed a child or may have harmed a child and/or - possibly committed a criminal offence against or related to a child and/or - •behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; and/or - •behaved or may have behaved in a way that indicates they may not be suitable to work with children.

 This relates to members of staff, supply staff, volunteers, and contractors, who are currently working in any education setting, regardless of whether the school or college is where the alleged abuse took place.
-Allegations against a teacher who is no longer teaching and/or historical allegations of abuse will be referred to the police.